Fee Assessment and Payment Requirements

 Financial Aid and Scholarships

 Students with accepted financial aid awards noted on the student account as Authorized Aid and an amount sufficient to cover all of the tuition and fee charges for the term do not need to make an additional payment.
-Certified/accepted financial aid funds disburse to the student account 3-5 days after the Census Date, creating a credit balance.
+Certified/accepted financial aid funds disburse to the student account after faculty certify attendance in the course, which is generally 3-5 days after the Census Date of the primary session in the term , creating a credit balance.
 The charges on the account will be deducted from the financial aid credit, and the balance refunded to the student in 7-14 days.
 Scholarships will be processed as noted above for financial aid awards but may not be refunded to the student unless authorized by the scholarship donor.
 Students with scholarship credits on their account from an earlier term should verify with the Bursar/Cashier that those funds may be sued for new term charges.
 Students are responsible for fulfilling any financial aid requirements, maintaining current enrollment status of courses, and payment for any balance on the student account not paid in full by financial aid.

 Exemptions and Waivers